A Midsummer Night's Dream: Musical versions

 The Fairy-Queen is an opera from 1692 by Henry Purcell, based on the play.

 In 1826, Felix Mendelssohn composed a concert overture, inspired by the play, that was first performed in 1827.
 In 1842, partly because of the fame of the overture, and partly because his employer King Friedrich Wilhelm IV of Prussia liked the incidental music that Mendelssohn had written for other plays that had been staged at the palace in German translation, Mendelssohn was commissioned to write incidental music for a production of A Midsummer Night's Dream that was to be staged in 1843 in Potsdam.
 He incorporated the existing Overture into the incidental music, which was used in most stage versions through the 19th century.
 The best known of the pieces from the incidental music is the famous Wedding March, frequently used as a recessional in weddings.

 Between 1917 and 1939 Carl Orff also wrote incidental music for a German version of the play, Ein Sommernachtstraum (performed in 1939).
-Since Mendelssohn's parents were Jews who converted to Lutheranism, his music had been banned by the Nazi regime, and the Nazi cultural officials put out a call for new music for the play: Orff was one of the musicians who responded.
+Given that Mendelssohn's parents had been Jews (and despite the fact that they converted to Lutheranism), his music had been banned by the Nazi regime, and the Nazi cultural officials put out a call for new music for the play: Orff was one of the musicians who responded.
 He later reworked the music for a final version, completed in 1964.

-In 1949 a three-act opera by Delannoy entitled Puck was premiered in Strasbourg.
+In 1949, a three-act opera by Marcel Delannoy entitled Puck was premiered in Strasbourg.

 "Over Hill, Over Dale", from Act 2, is the third of the Three Shakespeare Songs set to music by the British composer Ralph Vaughan Williams.
 He wrote the pieces for a cappella SATB choir in 1951 for the British Federation of Music Festivals, and they remain a popular part of British choral repertoire today.